yehonatanke/OpenU-C-Programming/mmn_11/doll/README.md

 ## Overview

-This program, named **Dollar Converter**, is a C assignment designed to convert shekel amounts to dollars based on a given dollar rate.
+This program is a C assignment designed to convert shekel amounts to dollars based on a given dollar rate.
 The assignment involves implementing user input, calculations, and output display.

 ## Table of Contents
 1. [File Structure](#file-structure)